 It may seem like a no-brainer that plants should be watered regularly during a heat wave.
 But it’s not that simple.

 As a plant starts to defend itself from extreme heat, its ability to take up water and nutrients diminishes.
 This makes irrigating it tricky.
-Too little water and the plant withers.
-Too much and it drowns.
+Too little water, and the plant withers.
+Too much, and it drowns.

 Most plants, especially those in your vegetable garden, go into defense mode when daytime temps remain above 90 degrees (F) and nighttime temps hover around 80 (F).
-Plants have mechanisms that allow them to slowly acclimate to higher temps as the season progresses, so by August they’ve adapted to intense sunlight and high heat.
-But a great deal of damage can occur early in the season when a heat wave hits because the plant isn’t ready for it.
+Plants have mechanisms that allow them to slowly acclimate to higher temps as the season progresses, so by August, they’ve adapted to intense sunlight and high heat.
+However, a great deal of damage can occur early in the season when a heat wave hits because the plant isn’t ready for it.
 Temperatures of 100 (F) in June are far more damaging than in August.

 How a plant cools itself